Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Complete Family of Invariants

-These polynomials possess clear physical interpretations within the context of the Lorenz equations.
+The three regularization polynomials possess clear physical interpretations within the context of the Lorenz equations.
 The Class~I polynomial $p_{\mathrm{I}} = y - x$ vanishes on the manifold where convective velocity equals horizontal temperature difference.
 The Class~II polynomial $p_{\mathrm{II}} = y + x(z - \rho)$ is precisely the right-hand side of Eq.~\eqref{eq:lorenz2} with opposite sign, vanishing at the $y$-nullcline where $\dot{y} = 0$.
 The Class~III polynomial $p_{\mathrm{III}} = xy - \beta z$ is the right-hand side of Eq.~\eqref{eq:lorenz3}, vanishing at the $z$-nullcline where $\dot{z} = 0$.
 This connection to the nullcline structure of the Lorenz flow establishes that the regularization classes encode geometric features of the dynamics.

-An important structural feature distinguishes these invariants from standard stochastic treatments: the auxiliary variable $u_n(t)$ enters multiplicatively through the coupling $p(x,y,z) \cdot u_n$, rather than as an additive noise term.
-In the Mori-Zwanzig picture, this corresponds to a state-dependent modulation of the memory contribution: the memory kernel's influence on the dynamics is ``gated'' by the instantaneous values of the physical coordinates.
-This multiplicative structure has important consequences: when the polynomial $p(x,y,z)$ vanishes (on nullclines), the memory's contribution to the invariant is momentarily suppressed, regardless of the accumulated history encoded in $u_n$.
-This gating mechanism may explain the topological robustness observed in the statistical analysis (Sec.~\ref{sec:numerical}), as the memory coupling is automatically reduced precisely where the flow undergoes critical transitions.
+It is interesting to note that the multiplicative structure $p(x,y,z) \cdot u_n$ implies a ``gating'' mechanism: when the polynomial $p(x,y,z)$ vanishes on nullclines, the memory's contribution to the invariant is momentarily suppressed, regardless of the accumulated history encoded in $u_n$.
+This gating mechanism may explain the topological robustness observed in the statistical analysis, as the memory coupling is automatically reduced precisely where the flow undergoes critical transitions.